Language is a promise. Is articulation. Is the address of an audience.

 When it comes to naming, nothing should be left to chance.
 After all, good names are an expensive and rare resource in the world of brands – and play a significant role in the success or failure of a product.
 They must link the intended thoughts and associations with the product or offer and address the desired target group with utmost precision.
 It is imperative to draw a perfectly fine line between creativity and strategy.

-Sometimes they even mark the turn of an era.
+Sometimesthey even mark the turn of an era.
 VOX led the way for expressive media brands within the German television landscape.
 Until then, pure abbreviations such as RTL, ARD and ZDF essentially dominated the channels.
 Since then, the VOX principle has made others such as ARTE and Phoenix follow along.

 As much as the brand name is the invariable cornerstone, as much does the slogan offer ways of strategic configuration.
 A good slogan permanently anchors a brand within the mind of the target group.
 It gets to the point of the core values and, ideally, ensures that the brand message is quoted in everyday settings again and again.

 There is no doubt that the development of coherent slogans is an ambitious discipline within verbal branding.
 For continuous optimization, we have been empirically studying the effect of slogans on populations for years.
-This self-produced knowledge gives us a head start for the creation of concise messages — as well as the certainty that in some cases it is better to forgo the slogan.
-As a bad slogan is worse than no slogan at all.
+This self-produced knowledge gives us a head start for the creation of concise messages – as well as the certainty that in some cases it is better to forgo the slogan.
+After all, a bad slogan is worse than no slogan at all.

 There are around 50 million registered trademarks worldwide.
 In Germany, the number is already close to 3 million.
 All in all, an impressive density that makes it increasingly harder for both start-ups and established brands to find their niche and to achieve individual and meaningful differentiation.
 This is where we come in.